SpacingBat3/WebCord/docs/Readme.md

     by the default,
   - Optionally blocking typing indicator (`/typing`).

-Please note many features I have plans for hasn't been still implemented yet – you can find more about that [in this file](Features.md).
+Please note that many of the features I have plans for, haven't been implemented yet – you can find more about that [in this file](Features.md).

 WebCord takes a differend approach from most clients, as it isn't just a mod of